hsc-latte/hs32core/README.md

 - USB3 Controller

 # Task List
+- Find out how many pins will be supported on the WLCSP of Google and efabless free shuttle service.
 - Get VLSI design tools running in Docker and document usage on various operating systems.
 - Replicate this using their design and same tooling: https://content.riscv.org/wp-content/uploads/2017/12/Wed-1142-RISCV-Tim-Edwards.pdf
 - Get prototyping FPGA hardware and needed tools into people's hands